-4.1.4.
-The committee recommends that if share-based remuneration is provided, such programmes be established as roll-over programmes, i.e. the options are granted periodically and should have a maturity of at least three years from the date of allocation.
+- 4.1.4.
+The committee recommends that if share-based remuneration is provided, such programmes be established as roll-over programmes, i.e. the options are granted periodically and should have a maturity of at least three years from the date of allocation. - 4.1.5.
+The committee recommends that agreements on termination payments should not amount to more than two years' annual remuneration.